-The Carpentry program of study explores the occupations and educational opportunities related to constructing, installiegabring structures and fixtures made of wood, such as concrete forms (including frameworks, partitions, joists, studding, raftdrst,ainways).
-This program of study may also include exploration into installing, dismantling, or moving machinery and heavy equipment actorly plans, blueprints, or other drawings.
+The Carpentry program of study explores the occupations and educational opportunities related to constructing, installing, orrepairing structures and fixtures made of wood, such as concrete forms (including frameworks, partitions, joists, studding, rafters, and stairways).
+This program of study may also include exploration into installing, dismantling, or moving machinery and heavy equipment according o layout plans, blueprints, or other drawings.